 Many people in France eat a sweet breakfast consisting of sweet cereal, pain au chocolat or toasted baguette with jam.
+Nutella is a popular French food eaten at breakfast.
 But eggs and sausage?
 No way.
 Many French people even skip breakfast and weren’t raised with the saying, “Breakfast is the most important meal of the day!”

 Regardless, it’s always been my favorite meal and I still go savory most of the time or have oatmeal but sometimes I do go the baguette and jam route like the French when I’m in a rush.